bibionid/EMoEx/README.md

 # EMoEX: Earlham Motif Extrapolation pipeline

 A pipeline developed to lift over motif annotations

 ## Documentation

 The full documentation for this pipeline is available at emoex.readthedocs.io

 ## Description

 Work in progress

-## Contributors
+## Developers

   Will Nash
   Tarang Mehta
   Paddy Suhdakar
   Wilfried Haerty

+## Contributors

+Federica DiPalma
+Tamas Korcsmaros